-Any member, who is absent without leave of absence from two consecutive Audit Committee meetings, may be removed from the Audit Committee by Council, unless an acceptable excuse has been tabled and accepted by the Audit Committee, at the Audit Committee meeting following the second absence.
+Any member, absent without leave from two consecutive APAC meetings, may be removed from the APAC by Council, unless an acceptable excuse has been tabled and accepted by the APAC, at the meeting following the second absence.

 APAC members can be dismissed by the Municipal Council following due process.
 The Municipal Council should consult the charter when dismissing members of the APAC.

-Reasons for dismissal amongst others would normally be detailed in the letter of appointment and the Charter, such as where an ongoing conflict of interest exists, where a member has not performed to expectations or a member breached the confidentiality clause as set out in 7.13 of this document.
+Reasons for dismissal amongst others would normally be detailed in the Charter, such as where an ongoing conflict of interest exists, where a member has not performed to expectations or a member breached the confidentiality clause as set out in 7.13 of this document.